Rocket-CDS/Documentation/Integration/RocketDirectory/TextSearch.md

 ```
 *These can be altered by editing the "system.rules" file and then you must do a validation of the system to rebuild the new index.*

-## Defaut SQL search filter
+## Default SQL search filter

 **IMPORTANT: The DNN search must be activated and you MUST also define a search page and search module in the Admin Settings of the RocketDirectory System.**

-The DNN search musts be linked to a modules, when the articles are updated a flag is placed on the module to reindex the data that has changed.
+The DNN search musts be linked to a modules, when the articles are updated a flag is placed on the module to index the data that has changed.
 If you do not do this link the DNN search will return nothing and hence the article list will return ALL products without any searching.

 ```